 Born in England.
 Tony played his Rugby at St. Mary’s Puddletown, Puddletown RFC, Exeter RFC and County rugby at all levels with Dorset and Wiltshire including English schoolboy trials .

-This is Tony’s 16th season with DUFC.
-He came to the club in 1998 following three years as Senior Coach at Blackrock College RFC.
+Tony came to Trinity in 1998 following three years as Senior Coach at Blackrock College RFC.

 Previously Tony lived and coached in Seattle, USA for ten years.
 While in the USA, Tony founded the USA U19s program in 1992 whom he coached on 8 tours to New Zealand /Australia.
 He also took the USA U19s to their first ever FIRA U19s championships back in 1998 in Toulouse, the same competition that Ireland won with Brian O’Driscoll.
 That same year he stepped in at the last minute and coached the Irish Women’s XV in the Women’s World Cup in Amsterdam.